 - How much money a city should budget for snow removal.

 The Changing Great Lakes

-The regional climate of the Great Lakes Basin is predicted to be warmer with increased precipitation and less ice cover by the end of this century.
+Despite short-term fluctuations in climate, scientists predict that the regional climate of the Great Lakes basin will be warmer with increased precipitation and less ice cover by the end of this century.
 For example, some projections include:

 - Air temperatures in the Great Lakes region are projected to increase up to 11o C in the summer and .5 to 9.1o C in the winter.

 - Summer precipitation is estimated to increase by 15-25% across much of the region.

 - Annual ice cover is projected to decrease on all lakes.